The Egg Skelter: efficient storage solution or fun gimmick?

 If you're anything like me your storage solution will be a little haphazard – which means you don't really know whether the eggs you're eating were laid yesterday or a week ago.

-Introducing the answer to your prayers - the Egg Skelter!
+Introducing the answer to your prayers: the Egg Skelter!

-I've had an Egg Skelter (the one in all the pics in this article!) for over twelve years, so I know it pretty well.
-(Update: I've actually now got three - two large creams and a small black one).
+I've had an Egg Skelter (the one in all the pics in this article!) for over thirteen years, so I know it pretty well.
+(Update: I've actually now got three – two large creams and a small black one).

 Here's my full, no-holds-barred review of it including what works well, what doesn't work so well and whether I would recommend buying it.